Dilip3936/AIMS_Helper/README.md

 ## Features

+* **View Grades without feedback**: Shows your grades of courses without feedback directly on the page.
+* **Submits feedback with single click**: Submits feedback for all courses with a single click.
 * **Automatic CAPTCHA Solver**: Automatically fills in the CAPTCHA on the AIMS login page.
 * **Timetable Exporter**: Allows you to select your registered courses and download them as an `.ics` file, which can be imported into Google Calendar, Apple Calendar, and other calendar applications.
 * **GPA Viewer**: Clearly displays your SGPA and CGPA for each semester directly on your course history page.
-* **View Grades without feedback**: Shows your grades of courses without feedback directly on the page.

 ---

 ## Installation